sandra-calvo/smarthomes/README.md

     <kbd>Ctrl</kbd>+<kbd>A</kbd> -->
     <kbd>Ctrl</kbd>+<kbd>C</kbd>

-Import the flow by simply clickcing on the 3 white lines on the top right corner of the Node-RED window.
+Import the flow by simply clicking on the 3 white lines on the top right corner of the Node-RED window.
 Import - Clipboard.

 <img src="/images/App27.png" width="50%" height="50%">